caisan/emperorlu.github.io/_pages/about.md

   - /about.html
 ---

-This is Kai Lu\'s personal website, including personal introduction, projects and blogs.
+This is Kai Lu\'s personal website, including personal introduction, my projects, blogs and some records of my life.
 If you have any questions, please let me know.

 ## About Me